 These cards often have specific benefits for the airline or hotel chain that issues the card.
 For example, you may get free status, checked bags, upgraded boarding, or other benefits just by holding the small business credit card.

-Unlike transferrable points cards, your points usually cannot be transferred out of the loyalty program you’re earning with.
+Unlike transferable points cards, your points usually cannot be transferred out of the loyalty program you’re earning with.
 This means you’ll be subject to devaluations and have limited flexibility in how you redeem your points.

 Finally, you can also use a cash-back rewards small business credit card to get no-frills cash-back on your purchases.
-These rewards are usually awarded in the form of statement credit or a bank transfer, and the amount of cash-back you’ll earn depends on the card you have.
+These rewards are usually awarded in the form of a statement credit or a bank transfer, and the amount of cash-back you’ll earn depends on the card you have.

 We’ve found that cash-back cards are best for business owners who don’t travel often and prefer to earn simple cash-back on their purchases instead of points.

-Hot Tip: With a cash-back card, you might not get as great of a value for your rewards compared to a transferrable points card, because you won’t have the opportunity to maximize points for high-cost award tickets.
+Hot Tip: With a cash-back card, you might not get as great of a value for your rewards compared to a transferable points card, because you won’t have the opportunity to maximize points for high-cost award tickets.